My own plant journey started when I was a child.

 I vividly remember the happiness and joy I experienced lying in glades of bluebells, the sun streaming down through the green leaves of trees that towered above me, deer only a few feet away.

-Nature was my playground, and my very conservative mother would continually chastise me for having mud encrusted trousers with knees and backside caked in the deep smell of earth and humus, green stained and grinning like the scallywag that I was.
+Nature was my playground, and my very conservative mother would continually chastise me for having mud-encrusted trousers with knees and backside caked in the deep smell of earth and humus, green stained and grinning like the scallywag that I was.

 And so my love of the land deepened without even realising it, and all the growing, flying, slithering, crawling and walking things on it were seen as friends rather than something to fear.
 Earth was good, dirt was good.

-When I was 19 I moved to North Devon, and discovered land even more wild than that which I knew as a child.
-I suddenly found myself amongst people who had vast knowledge of crafts, art and country-ways.
+When I was 19 I moved to North Devon and discovered land even wilder than that which I knew as a child.
+I suddenly found myself amongst people who had a vast knowledge of crafts, art and country-ways.

 We feasted on many wild edible plants, including fresh fish caught from the sea only 2 miles away.
 Good fellowship and good eating.

 Circumstances required me to eventually leave, and I entered the world of cities, concrete and steel.
 I never totally lost my feel for the land, but the responsibility of bringing up a small child meant that my focus went elsewhere, and into earning a living.

 Over fifteen years ago the call of the wild beckoned me once again, and so I forage and feast every day as I walk the land and receive from the Earth what she chooses to give me, continually learning the “art of the forager”.

 I am a plant-based forager, ethnobotanical researcher and wild food educator.
 I have published numerous foraging guide books and established my wild food foraging school in 2008.